 Other insurers may lower your premium if you put sprinklers in your home, install metal straps to the walls and roof, or use different trusses, says Jim Whittle, chief claims counsel at the American Insurance Association.

 Consider Additional Coverage

-Some earthquake policies don't cover your belongings, just the structure of the house.
-Read the policy carefully to be sure.
-If you want to cover your contents, you may need to purchase a more comprehensive earthquake insurance policy, which will likely increase your premium.
+Read an earthquake policy carefully to be sure your belongings are covered, because some quake insurance doesn't cover personal items.
+If you want to protect your contents, you may need to purchase a more comprehensive earthquake policy, which will likely cost more.

-If you have expensive items, such as fine art or jewelry, you may want to consider buying extra earthquake coverage for those things, on top of the coverage you get for your home's more ordinary contents.
-Similar to homeowners policies, earthquake insurance will cover items up to a limit.
+You may want to consider buying extra earthquake coverage for expensive items, such as fine art or jewelry, on top of the coverage you purchase for your home's more ordinary contents.
+Similar to regular homeowners policies, earthquake insurance will cover items up to a limit.

 "For example, your limit for contents coverage may be $100,000, but on fine art you may have a limit of only $5,000," says Whittle.
 "That may not be enough for the art you have."